How To Choose A Private Investigator In Thailand

 A serious private investigator with experience in Thailand should have become "established".
 They should have a registered company name and address on their website.
-You should Google that company to make sure it really exists.
-Company names in Thailand normally end in Ltd. or Co., Ltd. when in English.
+You should Google that company to make sure it really exists, and see its various business activities.

 Our company information is on our About Us page, so you can research us.

 You are more likely to have reliable and consistent service from a properly organized company, as well as experience.

-Some companies say they have been in business for 10 years or more (so why didn't I hear about them...), but when I looked up their internet domain name and it's just a few years old!
+Some companies have said they have been in business for 10 years or more (so why didn't I hear about them...), but when I looked up their internet domain name, it was just a few years old!

 Sometimes, their true identity is hidden by a proxy service, e.g., "Domains by Proxy" or "Domain Proxy Service" is what you see if you try to look up a domain's owner.